Progressive Overload: The Complete Science Guide

 Increase Volume

 Add more sets to your workout.
 Progress from 3 sets to 4 sets, then 5 sets over several weeks.
 Volume equation: Sets × Reps × Weight.
-Research shows 10-20 sets per muscle group per week is optimal.
+For many lifters, around 10–20 sets per muscle group per week is a useful starting range.
+Use the training volume calculator to track your weekly sets per muscle group.

 4